 CDN USAGE STATISTICS

-Statistics for websites using CDN technologies
+Statistics for blogs using CDN technologies

 (Top Million Sites, Aug 8th 2016)